platformsh/platformsh-docs/docs/src/guides/symfony/workers.md

 Follow this link to get more info on [Workers](../../../create-apps/app-reference.html#workers).

-{{< note title="Tip">}}

-Running the [symfony-deploy](#symfony-deploy) command before starting your worker is not necessary anymore, Platform.sh takes care of running it automatically.

-{{< /note >}}

 {{< note title="Caution">}}

 Web and worker containers do not share mounts targets.
 Sharing files between those containers using the filesystem is not possible.
 Every data sharing needs to be done using services.

 {{< /note >}}